 FINELY TUNED CRAFT BEER

-We are proud to call the great state of Tennessee and city of Nashville home to Tennessee Brew Works and adjoining tasting room, which we call the Tennessee TapRoom.
+We are proud to call the great state of Tennessee and city of Nashville home to the Tennessee Brew Works brewery and tasting room.

-The tasting room is open Wed-Thu-Fri 5-10PM, Sat 12-10PM, and Sun 12-8PM, at 809 Ewing Ave, in the heart of Music City.
+The tasting room is open Mon-Fri 5-10PM, Sat 12-10PM, and Sun 11-8PM, at 809 Ewing Ave, in the heart of Music City.
 For updates, please check back here, subscribe to our Newsletter, and follow us on Facebook and Twitter.
 We're looking forward to serving you "Finely Tuned Craft Beer"!

 OUR BREW SYSTEM